mlavi/calmbootcamp/udacity/hce/2/outline.md

     - L3: [G.doc](https://docs.google.com/document/d/1WfDgmht1oY8i3fi389CN6Sv8Oy62VwQrPkmwxh6l4bk/edit)
     - L4: Video 1-2 screencasts to record, called out in slides
     - L5: Video 1-2 screencasts to record, called out in slides
-- change from wonderful co to the e-commerce company
+- change from wonderful co (twc) to the e-commerce company (tecc)
 ---
 0. Lesson 0: Welcome to Course 2 and 3
   - Concept: Meet your instructor: Mark Lavi
     - https://docs.google.com/document/d/1nBgHS6b201Z3g11suFH8DZYjH9T94flFgOwqPmgl7gs/edit#heading=h.yafbfdzd3lst
-  - Introduction, why this content is important, who are the business stakejholders, when or when nto to use, what is the historical development, course 2 outline, tools/env/depenecies, project overview
+  - Introduction, why this content is important, who are the business stakeholders, when or when not to use, what is the historical development, course 2 outline, tools/dependencies, project overview
   - Concept: Course 2 overview:
     - Multi-cluster, scale out control plane = a private cloud
     - Automation is the key to self-service